astronomer/docs/software/install-airgapped.md

 Before completing this step, double-check that the following statements are true:

-- You made Astronomer's Docker images, Airflow Helm chart, and updates JSON accessible inside your network.
+- You made Astronomer's Docker images, Airflow Helm Wrapper-chart, and updates JSON accessible inside your network.
 - You completed Steps 1 through 8 in the [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), or [GCP](install-gcp-standard.md) install guide.

 After this check, you can install the Astronomer Helm chart by running the following commands, making sure to replace `<your-image-tag>` with the version of Astronomer that you want to install: